ethcatherders/EIPIP/All EIPIP Meetings/Meeting 055.md

 ## ACTION/DECISION  ITEMS

-**ACTION 55.1**: Collect feedback from the Core Devs for making Diif in Python **ACTION 55.2**:  Collect more info on Pandapip1’s comment **ACTION 55.3**: Jose will create pull requests in EIP bot Github.
+**ACTION 55.1**: Collect feedback from the Core Devs for making Diff in Python

+**ACTION 55.2**:  Collect more info on Pandapip1’s comment

+**ACTION 55.3**: Jose will create pull requests in EIP bot Github.